datacarpentry/shell-genomics/episodes/01-introduction.md

 {: .bash}

 ~~~
-r_genomics/  sra_metadata/  untrimmed_fastq/  variant_calling/	variant_calling.tar.gz
+sra_metadata/  untrimmed_fastq/
 ~~~
 {: .output}

 Anything with a "/" after it is a directory.
 Things with a "*" after them are programs.
 If there are no decorations, it's a file.

 `ls` has lots of other options.
 To find out what they are, we can type: